SAP/sap-btp-service-operator/README.md

 ## Uninstalling the Operator

-We strongly recommend that before you delete the operator you first manually delete all associated service instances and bindings.
-This way, you'll make sure all data stored with service instances and bindings is properly taken care of.
-Instances and bindings that were not manually deleted will be automatically deleted during the operator deletion.
+Before you uninstall the operator, we recommend you manually delete all associated service instances and bindings.
+This way, you'll ensure all data stored with service instances and bindings are properly taken care of.
+Instances and bindings that were not manually deleted will be automatically deleted once you start the uninstallation process.

 To uninstall the operator, run the following command:
 `helm uninstall <release name> -n <name space>`